EllaP1274/Software-Engineering-DevOps_Project/README.md

 Teachers: Submit requests for technical support in their classrooms, such as fixing projectors, or internet issues, or setting up software.
 IT Staff: Use the system to track, manage, and resolve reported issues.
 They can update, and mark tickets as resolved.

+The command to build the app is pip install -r requirements.txt

+To start the render deployment run gunicorn main:app

 The command to run the web app is python main.py